MetaSys-LISBP/PhysioFit/docs/faq.rst

 How are fluxes calculated?
 ------------------------------------------------------------------

-We provide details on the flux calculation approach implemented in PhysioFit in the :doc:`models` section.
+We provide details on the flux calculation approach implemented in PhysioFit in the :doc:`method` section.

 How many measurements should I use to calculate fluxes?
 ------------------------------------------------------------------

-As in any model-based fitting procedure, more data means more accurate and precise flux estimates.
+As in any model-based fitting procedure, more data usually means more accurate and precise flux estimates.
 The minimal number of measurements depend on the model used for flux calculation.
-For steady-state built-in models, we recommend using at least 6 to 8 time points, which should provide reliable and meaningful estimates in most situations.
+For instance, for steady-state built-in models provided with PhysioFit, we recommend using at least 6 to 8 time points, which should provide reliable and meaningful estimates in most situations.

 Still, the exact answer to this question strongly depends on the uptake/production/growth rates of your (micro)organism